el-mat/LILO-CaPV/README.md

 ```

 ## Usage
-Lilo assumes your reads are in a folder called *raw/* in the current working directory and have the suffix *.fastq.gz.* Multiple samples can be processed at the same time.
+LILO-CAPV assumes your reads are in a folder called *raw/* in the current working directory and have the suffix *.fastq.gz.*.
+Multiple samples can be processed at the same time.
-Lilo requires a config file detailing the location of a reference, a primer scheme (in the form of a primal scheme style bed file), and a primers.csv file (described below).
+LILO-CAPV requires a config file detailing the location of a reference, a primer scheme (in the form of a primal scheme style bed file), and a primers.csv file (described below).
 ```
-conda activate LILO
+conda activate LILO-CAPV
-snakemake -k -s /path/to/LILO --configfile /path/to/config.file --cores N
+snakemake -k -s /path/to/LILO-CAPV --configfile /path/to/config.file --cores N
 ```
 It is recommended to run with -k so that one sample with insufficient coverage will not stop the other jobs completing.
 ## Input specifications